GoogleChrome/web.dev/src/site/content/en/blog/web-otp-iframe/index.md

 As of April 2021, Safari supports iframe with [a unique SMS format using `%`](https://github.com/WICG/sms-one-time-codes/issues/4#issuecomment-709557866).
-However, as the spec discussion concluded to go with `@` instead, we expect they will support the same SMS format in future releases.
+However, as the spec discussion concluded to go with `@` instead, we hope the implementation of supported SMS format will converge.

 ## Feedback